 Meanwhile, Aries’ tornado continues its destructive path as it rips through a train yard.
 Iron Man tries firing his Repulsor Beams at a receiver on top of the mechanical monster, but it has no result.
 From there, Aries takes Stark out by launching a retractile hand out to grab and fling him out of the funnel, causing Iron Man to crash down onto the streets.

 Back at the university, Nanami and Chika try to learn about the connection that Prof. Michelinie had with the deceased Ohno and Yamaguchi.
-He explains that they (and Chika) were part of a research initiative called the Tesla Project, a way to control typhoons and hurricanes in order to avert these natural disasters.
+He explains that they (and Chika) were part of a research initiative called the Tesla Project, which was a way to control typhoons and hurricanes in order to avert these natural disasters.
 However, the project was ceased before it could become perfected.
 Due to recent events, Dr. Tanaka gets the feeling that Tesla isn’t as dead as they thought.

 Just then, Aries’ tornado reaches the university as our threesome get struck by the fierce winds.
 In the aftermath, Chika finds Michelinie unconscious and wounded as she tells Nanami to call for an ambulance.